rtshkmr/tp/docs/UserGuide.md

 #### 1.4: Viewing _All_ your Clients: `client list`

 Shows a list of all clients in **_TBM_**.
 Client Cards are intended to display the most important details succinctly.
-Therefore, if a particular data field is too long, you should view them view them in full using the [`client view`](#viewing-a-client--client-view) command.
+Therefore, if a particular data field is too long, you should view them in full using the [`client view`](#viewing-a-client--client-view) command.

 This command will also reset the left display panel to its default view.

 Format: `client list`

+For a visual example on how the command works, refer to [Appendix C: Expected Command Behaviour Screenshots](#viewing-all-clients)

 #### 1.5: Viewing _a Particular_ Client: `client view`